undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Respect

-The tufa plateau and its caves are structurally fragile and have suffered rockfalls — stay on the marked walls and paths, and do not climb on the rupe.
-The historic centre is a ZTL with tightly restricted parking, so use the funicular rather than trying to drive up; arriving by train genuinely lowers your impact on a small rock-top town.
-The Duomo is an active sacred site holding a venerated relic, the Corporal of Bolsena — dress modestly, keep your voice down, and use no flash near the Signorelli frescoes.
-The underground sites are working family enterprises, not theme attractions: book where booking is asked, and treat the cellars and necropolis as the living, fragile heritage they are.
-Buy Orvieto Classico from a producer rather than a souvenir shelf to keep the value in the vineyards.
+The tufa plateau and its caves are structurally fragile and have suffered rockfalls.
+Stay on the marked walls and paths, and do not climb on the rupe.
+The historic centre is a ZTL with tightly restricted parking, so use the funicular; arriving by train keeps cars off a small rock-top town that has nowhere to put them.
+The Duomo is an active sacred site holding a venerated relic, the Corporal of Bolsena.
+Dress modestly and keep your voice down inside; no flash near the Signorelli frescoes.
+The underground sites are family enterprises, not theme attractions.
+Book where booking is asked, and treat the cellars and necropolis as the living, fragile heritage they are.
+Buy Orvieto Classico from a producer rather than a souvenir shelf, so the value stays in the vineyards.

 Practical notes

 Language: Italian, with English in tourist-facing places.
 Currency: euro.
-The rock-top centre means cobbles and gradients — wear sensible shoes.
+The rock-top centre means cobbles and gradients, so wear sensible shoes.
 The ZTL is enforced and parking on the rock is very limited, so plan to arrive by train and funicular.
 Cards are widely accepted; carry some cash for smaller producers and cellars.

 ---